WPManageNinja/fluent-community-docs/configure-cloudflare-r2.md

 1. Log in to your CloudFlare account.
 2. Navigate to "R2" under the "Storage" section.
 3. Click "Create bucket" and choose a unique name for your bucket
    - Location: Choose the region closest to your target audience or use Automatic
    - Default Storage Class: Select Default

-### 2. Generate API Tokens
+### 2. Generate API Tokens for R2

-1. In your CloudFlare dashboard, go to "My Profile" > "API Tokens".
+1. In your CloudFlare R2 dashboard, go to "Manage R2 API Tokens"
-2. Click "Create Token".
+2. Click "Create API Token".
-3. Select "Create Custom Token".
+3. Give a name & From permissions, Select Object Read & Write.
+4. From Specify bucket(s):
+   - Select your newly created Bucket
+5. TTL should be forever.
+6. Click "Create API Token"
-4. Set the following permissions:
+7. Now, Save the following Credential:
-    - Account > R2 > Edit
-    - Account > R2 Storage > Edit
-5. Set the "Account Resources" to include your specific account.
-6. Create the token and save the displayed credentials securely.
+   1. Access Key ID
+   3. Secret Access Key

 ### 3. Obtain R2 Endpoint

 1. In the CloudFlare dashboard, go to "R2" > "Overview".
-2. Look for the "R2 API" section.
+2. Select your bucket from the list of buckets.
+3. Click on the "Settings" tab.
+4. Scroll down to the "R2.dev subdomain" section and then click "allow access"
-3. Copy the endpoint URL (e.g., `https://<ACCOUNT_ID>.r2.cloudflarestorage.com`).
+5. Copy the Public R2.dev Bucket URL

 ### 4. Configure FluentCommunity Plugin